heloandrade/HLA_genotyping/version_2/README.md

 ```

 ## STEP 9 - Calling complete sequences and HLA alleles
-For this step, we will generate complete sequences for each HLA gene, and compare them with known ones from the IPD-IMGT/HLA database.
+<mark> For this step, we will generate complete sequences for each HLA gene, and compare them with known ones from the IPD-IMGT/HLA database. </mark>

-You should use the provided script **hla-mapper_call_alleles.pl
+<mark> You should use the provided script **hla-mapper_call_alleles.pl </mark>

-The first step is compressing and indexing the VCF file from step 8 using BGZIP and TABIX.
+<mark> The first step is compressing and indexing the VCF file from step 8 using BGZIP and TABIX. </mark>

-A typical run would be something like this:
+<mark> A typical run would be something like this: </mark>
 > perl hla-mapper_call_alleles.pl -v whatshap.biallelic.shapeit.multi.vcf.gz -p HLA-B -o /home/lab/allele_out/ -r chr6.fasta